The Soeller Lab at the University of Bern

 The Soeller Lab focuses on cardiac physiology while also having a strong interest in optical super-resolution imaging.

-Physiology Bern is now hosting a fully speced MINFLUX super-resolution system!
+Physiology Bern is now hosting a fully speced MINFLUX super-resolution system.
 We are very excited to introduce truly molecular resolution optical imaging to Bern.
-The system has been in place since late summer of 2023 and we are working up the technology for wider use by internal and external users.
-Please get in touch if you are interested.
+The system has been in place since late 2023 and we have been working up the technology for wider use by both us and other users.
+This latest super-resolution technology allows us to carry out molecular structure-function relationships at unprecedented spatio-temporal resolution.

 Current Openings